Fresh and Frozen Packaged Food Products Policy

 • Net weight

-• Nutritional information/ facts
+• Nutritional information/facts

-• Manufacturer/ distributor's name and address
+• Manufacturer or distributor name and address

-• Best if Used By MMMDDYYYY or Best if Used By Jan 12, 2026
+• Best if Used By MMDDYYYY

 Current Good Manufacturing Practices (cGMP) Certificate or Global Food Safety Initiative (GFSI) Recognized Scheme Certificate